jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

     \end{document}
 {% endlatex %}

-Using this enhanced computation method, we can compute the final result with less memory and fewer floating point operations than we could with the optimized computation method presented in the last post.
+Using this enhanced computation method, we can compute the final result with less memory and fewer floating-point operations than we could with the optimized computation method presented in the last post.

-## Counting the Floating Point Operations
+## Counting the Floating-Point Operations

-How does the number of floating point operations required for the enhanced computation method presented above compare to the number of floating point operations required for the optimized computation method presented in the previous post?
+How does the number of floating-point operations required for the enhanced computation method presented above compare to the number of floating-point operations required for the optimized computation method presented in the previous post?
 Let's count the number of operations needed for each iteration of the outer loop in the above example:

 {% latex 1 fig-17 %}
     \begin{document}